skasproject/skas/docsite/docs/argocd.md

-# DEX and Argo CD
+# Argo CD integration with DEX

-## Standalone DEX

-## DEX embedded in ArgoCD

-Argo CD fully embed an instance of DEX.
+Argo CD embed an instance of DEX.
 It will take care its deployment and most if its configuration.
 In fact, only the `connectors:` part of the DEX config still remains to setup.

 For this reason, the installation process described here will assume there is an Argo CD instance deployed in a